Stable Khovanov homology and Volume: A quantum Dehn surgery theorem

-In \cite{Roz12}, Rozansky defines a direct system of shifted Khovanov complexes of torus braids on $n$ strands connected by chain morphisms, which he shows to be Cauchy as in Definition \ref{d.Cauchy}.
-Therefore, the direct system has a unique direct limit $\JW_n$ by Theorems \ref{t.limitexists} and \ref{t.uniquelimit}, called \textit{the stable homology group of infinite torus braids on $n$ strands}.
-His results generalizes those of Sto\v{s}i\'{c}'s on the stable Khovanov homology of infinite torus links \cite{stosic}.
+Rozansky showed that a direct system has a limit if and only if it is Cauchy \cite[Theorem 2.5]{Roz12} and if a direct system has a limit, then it is unique \cite[Theorem 2.6]{Roz12}.
+In \cite{Roz12}, he defines a direct system of shifted Khovanov complexes of torus braids on $n$ strands connected by chain morphisms, which he shows to be Cauchy.
+Therefore, the direct system has a unique limit $\JW_n$, called \textit{the stable homology group of infinite torus braids on $n$ strands}.
+His results generalize those of Sto\v{s}i\'{c}'s on the stable Khovanov homology of infinite torus links \cite{stosic}.
+He also shows $\JW_n$ categorifies the $n$ Jones-Wenzl projector $\jw_n$.

-\begin{defn} A \textit{semi-infinite positive} braid $\beta$ on $n$ strands is a semi-infinite word in the standard generators $\sigma_i$ of the braid group on $n$ strands: